Paperwork When Buying a Car in Colorado

 However, if you buy from a private seller, you'll need to be sure that you get the certificate of title and complete all of the paperwork to title and register the car with the Colorado Division of Motor Vehicles (DMV).

 When you buy a vehicle from a private party, get the following from the seller:

-- Handing over the Certificate of Title with the name of the seller(s) signed and printed.
+- The certificate of title with the name of the seller(s) signed and printed.
 If you are purchasing a car or truck that has been around for some time, the title might require notarization of the signatures.
-The state has a Statement of Transfer form that allows the notary process to be skipped.
+The state has a Statement of Transfer (Form DR 2445) that allows the notary process to be skipped.
 Also, make sure that the "buyer's box" on the title has your name and address listed in it as the new owner.

-- Providing a bill of sale listing the buyer's name, agreed upon purchase amount, vehicle identification number (VIN), and the year and make of the vehicle.
+- A bill of sale listing the buyer's name, agreed upon purchase amount, vehicle identification number (VIN), and the year and make of the vehicle.
 This document might need to be notarized if it does not contain a signed perjury statement.

-- Supplying an odometer reading if the vehicle is less than 10 years old.
+- An odometer reading.
 This can just be written into the box provided on the back of the title.

-Generally you cannot buy or sell a vehicle without a title, because the title proves ownership and is necessary to retitle and register the vehicle in the new owner's name.
+Generally you cannot buy or sell a vehicle without a title, because the title proves ownership and is necessary to re-title and register the vehicle in your name.

 A couple of exceptions do exist, but only when buying vehicles from Canada, where the registration document serves as proof of ownership.
 The other exception is when you buy from a dealership and receive a certificate of origin, which you can use to register the vehicle until the title is processed.